Is Heart Monitoring a Must-Have for Digital Transformation?

-My fascination with these devices started because my wife suffers from Arrhythmia.
+These devices’ fascination started because my wife suffers from Arrhythmia.
 We sometimes go for a checkup, where she gets hooked up to the heart monitor.
 An arrhythmia is an uneven heartbeat.
 It means your heart is out of its usual rhythm.
-It may feel like your heart skipped a beat, added a beat, or is "fluttering."
-It might feel like it's beating too fast or too slow.
+It may feel like your heart skipped a beat, added a beat, or is “fluttering.”
+It might feel like it’s beating too fast or too slow.
 Or you might not notice anything at all.

 The heart monitor graph is an excellent example of presenting essential information effectively

 Arrhythmias can be dangerous, or they could be harmless.
 If you feel something unusual happening with your heartbeat, you, of course, get medical help right away so doctors can find out why it’s happening and what you need to do about it.
 I started to think about what the correlation is between a doctor and an IT engineer.

 Don’t get me wrong; we at Login VSI are not building any heart monitoring systems or making software for actually monitoring a person’s heart.
 We are fascinated by how these systems present the information and that it is such an essential piece of equipment in the healthcare industry.
 It provides information effectively so that every doctor understands it regardless of their location or language.

 So, why are doctors connecting their patients to a heart monitoring system?
 Often even for procedures that are not directly related to the core.
 I believe one of the reasons is to see their actions on the patient in real-time.

 The heart monitor alone tells a lot about the wellbeing of a patient.
 It provides answers to a lot of questions that the surgeon may have.
 In some cases, it shows more details with numbers, but for now, let’s think about the actual graph.